 Lucy feared that her asthma might hold her back from playing the sport she loves.
 It would have been devastating for her if she could not continue.

 Being a midfielder was also a challenge for her with her condition, as she is expected to make forward runs and trackback to help the team defend.
 Overall, it was physically challenging for her.

 As Lucy is now in control of her asthma and can manage her symptoms; this has allowed her to enjoy her football by consistently playing with her team in several important matches in some of the UK’s biggest stadia.
 She is also focusing on her university studies and hopes to do well.
-She is now truly living her best life with minimal disruptions from her asthma and hopes that others like her would be able to do the same.
+She is now truly living her best life with minimal disruptions from her asthma and hopes that others like her who have struggled with asthma symptoms or suffered an asthma attack, would be able to do the same.